turboic/4dstudio-localserver/POST.md

 Third, it is well known that many people who write code are quite passionate about the text editor they use.
 The war between emacs and vi users is notorious among coders.
-There is even a term coined for that:["Editor War"](https://en.wikipedia.org/wiki/Editor_war).
+There is even a term coined for that: ["Editor War"](https://en.wikipedia.org/wiki/Editor_war).

 So it is not a one-fit-all solution.
 We will never be able to make one editor which fits everybody's needs.